Redocly/redocly-cli/docs/rules/component-name-unique.md

 ## API design principles

-When generating code based on an OpenAPI definition, there are various different problems when component names are not unique through the whole spec.
+When generating code based on an OpenAPI description, there are various different problems when component names are not unique through the whole spec.

 - schema: The code generator creates a class for each schema.